“What does your company do?”

 • “Connect all your customer data in one place”

-• “Auto-generate reports instead of building them manually”
+• “Auto-generate reports instead of building them by hand”

-• “Deploy code with one command instead of 50”
+• “Deploy code with one command instead of fifty”

 The test: Can someone outside your industry understand what you do?
 If not, you’re too deep in jargon.

-Clever wordplay might win creative awards, but it confuses buyers and kills conversions.
+Clever wordplay might win creative awards.
+It also confuses buyers and kills conversions.

 Unclear (too clever): “Where ambition meets execution” “Your growth, amplified” “Empowering tomorrow’s innovators” “Building the future of work”